 7. The Sun’s Distance from Earth is Always Changing.

 The distance between our planet and the sun doesn’t stay the same.
 It normally ranges between 147 million km and 152 million km.
 You can blame this on the fact that the Earth follows an elliptical orbit when revolving around the Sun.

 Light travels at 300,000 km every second.
 Because the distance between our planet and the Sun is roughly 150 million km, it takes light from the Sun eight minutes to reach the Earth.

-The Sun’s age is roughly 4.5 billion years.
+The Sun’s is roughly 4.5 billion years old!
 That seems like a long time.
 But in truth, half of the Sun’s life is gone.
 It has 5 billion more years to go, after which it won’t be the yellow dwarf star we know today.

-Even though you can fit 1 million Earths inside the Sun today, at some future point in time, the Sun will collapse in on itself, becoming roughly the size of our planet.
+Even though you can fit one million Earths inside the Sun today, at some future point in time, the Sun will collapse in on itself, becoming roughly the size of our planet.

-Do you know any interesting facts about the Sun that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting facts about the Sun?
+Share them in the comments below!

 Are you interested in finding out more?
 Check out these interesting facts about the solar system